lavague-ai/LaVague/README.md

 Please check out our [`contributing guide`](./contributing.md) for a more detailed guide.

 If you want to ask questions, contribute, or have proposals, please come on our [`Discord`](https://discord.gg/SDxn9KpqX9) to chat!

-## ✨ Features

-- **Natural Language Processing**: Understands instructions in natural language to perform browser interactions.
-- **Selenium Integration**: Seamlessly integrates with Selenium for automating web browsers.
-- **Open-Source**: Built on open-source projects such as transformers and llama-index, and compatible with open-source models, either locally or remote, to ensure the transparency of the agent and ensures that it is aligned with users' interests.
-- **Local models for privacy and control**: Supports local models like ``Gemma-7b`` so that users can fully control their AI assistant and have privacy guarantees.
-- **Advanced AI techniques**: Uses a local embedding (``bge-small-en-v1.5``) first to perform RAG to extract the most relevant HTML pieces to feed the LLM answering the query.
-Then leverages Few-shot learning and Chain of Thought to elicit the most relevant Selenium code to perform the action without having to finetune the LLM for code generation.

 ## 🗺️ Roadmap